Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MAY id="rust-builders-support" %} implement builders for special cases e.g., URI builders.

+If you do implement a builder, it must be defined according to the following guidelines:

 {% include requirement/MUST id="rust-builders-factory" %} define a `builder()` factory method on the type to be constructed that returns a struct with the same as the type + "Builder" e.g., `Model::builder()` returns a `ModelBuilder`.

 {% include requirement/MUST id="rust-builders-self" %} consume `mut self` in `with_` setter methods and return `Self` except in the final `build(&self)` method.